');

 About Waukesha, WI

-Waukesha is a small community in Wisconsin with a population of 8,479 residents.
-The median household income is $126,286 per year, which is above the national average.
-The median age in Waukesha is 48.8 years.
+Waukesha is a small town located in Wisconsin with a population of 8,479 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $126,286 per year, which is 68% above the national median of $75,149.
+The median age of 48.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Waukesha Ranks in Wisconsin